 Take a proactive approach to listen to the technicians in the shop.
 If there is something technicians think could be improved, listen and adjust.

 Give employees a voice on what is going on in the company.
 Provide technicians with an annual survey where they can openly give feedback about what they love and don’t love about their job.

 Meet with every single technician face-to-face.
 Ask them how you can make the shop better so technicians can come in everyday with a smile on their face loving their job.

 As an owner/manager, be able to look in the mirror and see the opportunities and areas for improvement.

 Sometimes it’s all about the little things owners/managers can do for a technician that will go a long way.
 Including providing a company lunch, giving technicians a gift card to their favorite restaurant, leaving early on a Friday, etc.

 There is no one key aspect to help with retention.
 Retention is the entire employee experience.
 At the end of the day, it all comes down to investing in your technicians.

 Roundtable: How Top Shops Structure Technician Mentorship Programs

 There is no denying that companies with mentorship programs have a more confident, engaged, and better-trained workforce—leading to overall more productive and profitable businesses.

-Join us Tuesday, July 12, 2022 at 1pm CT for this roundtable as we discuss how some of the top shops and dealerships across the country structure their mentorship programs for technicians.
-Discussion topics will include:
+In our recent roundtable, we discuss how some of the top shops and dealerships across the country structure their mentorship programs for technicians.
+Discussion topics include: